Here you'll find the raft of issues we're campaigning on here at the HomeOwners Alliance to get homeowners and aspiring homeowners a better deal

 Leasehold Reform: banning new build leasehold houses is just a start, and ultimately we would like to see the leasehold system phased out.
 We have called for legal caps on ground rents of all properties as a proportion of the value of a property, and for a ban on ground rent on all new leasehold properties and lease extensions.
 See our recommendations to government here.

 Better new build: Too often homebuyers have problems with their new build homes, and end up in disputes with their developers.
 We want better quality new homes, and better consumer protection, with an ombudsman to help in disputes between new home buyers and developers.
-See our new build campaign page here.
+Read all about our new build campaign here and specifically our call for a mandatory snagging retention.

 Fairer estate agents: Too many homeowners get taken advantage of by estate agents.
 We need stronger regulation of estate agents, more transparency over fees and sellers’ continuing liabilities to agents, ending unfair contracts, and banning estate agents from offering services to buyers.